 What Percentage Do Personal Injury Lawyers Take In Florida?

-As an Orlando personal injury lawyer, reading through Google results this morning, I noticed a couple of false answers in other legal blogs regarding what percentage personal injury lawyers usually charge in Florida.
+As an Orlando car accident lawyer, and personal injury attorney, reading through Google results this morning, I noticed a couple of false answers in other legal blogs regarding what percentage personal injury lawyers usually charge in Florida.

 Maybe they want to play hide the ball to get more clients?

-Anyway, here’s the amount personal injury (including car & truck accident) lawyers usually take in Florida:
+Anyway, here’s the amount personal injury attorneys (including car & Florida truck accident lawyers) usually take in Florida:

 • If your case settles without the lawyer having to file a lawsuit, then vast majority of lawyers will take 33 1/3% off the top of your recovery.